davidmaamoaix/annotated-ml-models/README.md

 # annotated-ml-models
-This repository contains pedagogic implementations of popular ML models with detailed annotations.
+A collection of pedagogic implementations of popular ML models with explanatory annotations.

 Most models are implemented in PyTorch.